GoogleChrome/developer.chrome.com/site/en/blog/renderingng-architecture/index.md

-Since the browser can have many tabs and windows, and all of them have browser UI pixels to draw, you might wonder why there is exactly one browser process?
+Since the browser can have many tabs and windows, and all of them have browser UI pixels to draw, you might wonder: why there is exactly one browser process?
 The reason is that only one of them is focused at a time;
 in fact, non-visible browser tabs are mostly deactivated and drop all of their GPU memory.
 However, complex browser UI rendering features are increasingly being implemented